We welcome people from all over the world

 Which course should you take?

-Because of the limitations of the visa, not all international students are able to join our longer courses.
+Because of visa limitations, not all international students are able to join our longer courses.
 However, we still want to provide international students with the same knowledge and skills as taught on the one year course, so we run a 24 week course.
 This 24 week course covers all of the same core topics as the 50 week course, and leaves a short amount of time to complete a small project.
 This means that students will finish the course with all the knowledge and skills they need to start making their own furniture, and the experience of making in a busy workshop alongside other designers and makers.

 There are plenty of places to stay in the surrounding areas, including bed & breakfasts for shorter courses and homes you can rent while you stay here for long courses.
 We can advise you on the local area if you’d like help deciding whether to stay in the nearby city, Brighton, or whether to stay closer by in a quieter area.
 We can recommend an estate agent to get in contact with to arrange your accommodation.
 You can also speak to our admin team who have a list of local businesses and residents offering places to stay.